TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 index\_descrLgd
 ---------------

-..  confval:: index_descrLgd
+.. container:: table-row

-    :name: config-index-descrLgd
+   Property
+         index\_descrLgd

+   Data type
-    :type: :ref:`data-type-integer`
+         :ref:`data-type-integer`

-    :Default: `200`
+   Default
+         200

+   Description
          This indicates how many chars to preserve as description for an indexed page.
 This may be used in the search result display.

 ..  index:: config; index_enable
 ..  _setup-config-index-enable: